Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Feynman--Dyson diagrammatic perturbation expansion of propagator

 \subsection{Formalisms}

-In most applications, both the Green's function and self-energy are approximated by their perturbation expansions truncated at a low (typically, second) order.
-In this article, the first- and higher-order perturbation corrections are denoted by symbols prefixed with $\delta$ with its order given as the parenthesized superscript.
+In most applications, both the Green's function and self-energy are expanded in perturbation series.
+In this article, perturbation corrections are denoted by symbols prefixed with $\delta$ with its order given as the parenthesized superscript.